Patient Insights Board Members

 A lung cancer survivor, Bjork has made it his life mission to connect patients, biopharma companies, academic institutions, and other key influencers to forge strong partnerships to focus on research.
 He also advocates for and builds bridges between patient groups and the biopharma industry.
 He proudly serves on the Advisory Board of the Cancer Epigenetics Institute at Fox Chase Cancer Center.
 Dave earned a BS in Economics and Finance from the Wharton School at the University of Pennsylvania.

-Currently, Mindy is a consultant working with patients, industry, and others in the rare disease space to ensure that the patient and caregiver perspective is included in all aspects of drug development, government decision making, and issues aimed at improving the quality of life for those affected by rare disease.
+Mindy works as an advisor and consultant for patient organizations, industry, and others in the rare disease space to ensure that the patient and caregiver perspective is included in all aspects of drug development, government decision making, and issues aimed at improving the quality of life for those affected by rare disease and mobility impairment.

 Phyllisa Deroze is a global diabetes patient advocate and Director of Research at dQ&A. She began blogging almost immediately after being diagnosed with type 2 diabetes in 2011.
 A year later she founded Black Diabetic Info, a website dedicated to increasing awareness of cultural-competent diabetes information from around the African Diaspora.
 In 2019, after becoming extremely ill, she learned that she had been misdiagnosed with type 2 diabetes for eight years and was finally given the correct diagnosis—Latent Autoimmune Diabetes in Adults, a form of type 1 diabetes.